mladen040/Svelte-Express-Socket/README.md

-This a boilerplate for socket communication between svelte frontend and express.js backend
+This is a boilerplate for socket communication between the svelte frontend and express.js backend